 Professor Anna Nekaris

-Professor in Anthropology (Primate Conservation), Course Leader- MSc in Primate Conservation
+Professor in Anthropology and Course Leader, MSc Primate Conservation

 - Professor in Primate Conservation

 - Undergraduate: Methods and Analysis in Biological Anthropology

 - Undergraduate: Introduction to Biological Anthropology

 I have conducted fieldwork on bats, small carnivores , mouse deer, and giant squirrels; my primary research focus is on primates.
 I have conducted long-term studies of Indian and Sri Lankan slender lorises.
 I have also studied the community ecology of Sri Lanka's rainforest primates, including toque macaques and purple-faced langurs.
 In particular I have examined the effects of fragmentation on populations throughout Sri Lanka's sparse remaining rainforests.
 My current research project looks at the diversity of Asian slow lorises, both in the field and using museum specimens.
 Morphological, behavioural and vocal analyses are being used to uncover diversity within this group, and are being used to develop long-term plans for their conservation.

 I am currently being funded by the Leverhulme Trust, and am examining the fascinating functional ecology of slow loris venom.
 We hope to understand why slow lorises have venom and how we can use this knowledge to curtail the horrific pet trade in this unique animals.

 - Behavioural Ecology